 ILA halts negotiations with USMX over automation

-The International Longshoreman's Association (ILA) went on strike in October, which ended after securing a 62% wage increase over six years.
+The International Longshoremen's Association (ILA) went on strike in October, ending after securing a 62% wage increase over six years.

-However, the Association is still in talks with the United States Maritime Alliance (USMX), since a new contract must be agreed upon before January 15.
+However, the association remains in talks with the United States Maritime Alliance (USMX), as a new contract must be agreed upon before January 15.

-Still on the table is a topic that concerns both sides the most: automation.
-The issue was the reason for a halt in negotiations this week after the ILA said that management introduced their intent to implement semi-automation—a direct contradiction to their opening statement where they assured us that neither full nor semi-automation would be on the table.
+Still on the table is a topic of major concern for both sides: automation.
+The issue caused a halt in negotiations this week after the ILA claimed that management introduced their intent to implement semi-automation—a move the union called a direct contradiction to their opening statement, where they had assured that neither full nor semi-automation would be discussed.

 "For over 13 years, our position has been clear: we embrace technologies that improve safety and efficiency, but only when a human being remains at the helm," the ILA said in a release.
 "Automation, whether full or semi, replaces jobs and erodes the historical work functions we’ve fought hard to protect."

-The ILA added that halting negotiations is disheartening, accusing USMC of using tactics designed to mislead and divide.
+The ILA added that halting negotiations is disheartening, accusing USMX of using tactics designed to mislead and divide.

-They assured, however, that strikes are a tool of last resort since they are a hardship for its members and their families, "but when backed into a corner, we will not hesitate to wield that weapon."
+They emphasized, however, that strikes are a tool of last resort since they impose hardships on their members and families.
+"But when backed into a corner, we will not hesitate to wield that weapon," the ILA stated.

-On the other hand, the USMX said they are not seeking technology that would eliminate jobs, but increase protection and capacity.
+On the other side, the USMX said they are not seeking technology that would eliminate jobs but rather technology to increase protection and capacity.

-They added that the ILA’s agreement would move the industry backward, restricting future use of technology that has existed in some ports for nearly two decades.
-The port employer representative said it would be impossible to evolve and meet the nation’s future supply chain demands without an automation agreement.
+They added that the ILA’s position would move the industry backward by restricting future use of technology that has already existed in some ports for nearly two decades.
+The port employer representative argued that it would be impossible to evolve and meet the nation’s future supply chain demands without an automation agreement.

-On November 14, Harold Daggett, president of the ILA put out the following statement:
+On November 14, Harold Daggett, president of the ILA, released the following statement:

 “I want to extend my heartfelt thanks to our entire membership for your incredible support and unwavering solidarity.
 Together, we’re standing up to USMX and the shipping lines, who are pushing automation and new technology that threaten our jobs and the livelihoods of working people.